Banijay UK Productions: History

+20th century

 The UK branch of Endemol originated from Peter Bazalgette's sale of his television company Bazal to the Guardian Media Group (GMG) in 1990.
 In September 1998, Dutch entertainment production & distribution company Endemol Entertainment (now Endemol) acquired a 50% stake in GMG's British production subsidiary Broadcast Communications alongside Bazal Productions, marking Endemol Entertainment's entry into the UK production business as Broadcast Communications became Endemol's newly UK division and had it renamed to GMG Endemol Entertainment with Bazal founder Peter Bazalgette became creative director of the renamed unit.
 Endemol would later bought the company outright from GMG in August 2000.

+2000–2004

 In April 2000, GMG Endemol Entertainment announced that they had acquired a 50% majority stake in interactive TV digital company Victoria Real.

 Since 2000, a series of corporate owners and public stock transactions has culminated in the joint venture of 2014 with 21st Century Fox's Shine Group to form the rebranded Endemol Shine UK, effective January 2015.

 In April 2001, Endemol UK announced that they've acquired London-based television production company Brighter Pictures a production unit that was founded back in 1992 by producers Gavin Hay and Remy Blumenfeld, the studio had offices based in both Scotland and India.
 The acquisition of London-based television production company Brighter Pictures had marked Endemol UK's first expansion as Brighter Pictures became a subsidiary of Endemol UK with Brighter co-founders Gavin Hay and Remy Blumenfeld continued leading the subsidiary.

+2005–2009

 In November 2009, Endemol UK announced that they were expanding their British television production operations by acquiring three British comedy production companies.
 These included Tiger Aspect Productions and their animation division, Tigress Productions, giving parent company Endemol an entry into animation production.
 Also included was the acquisition of London and Brighton-based documentary/drama production company Darlow Smithson Productions from American-based global sports and fashion media company IMG under their media division IMG Entertainment.